Mons Bassouamina: Club career

 In January 2019, Bassouamina was loaned to Boulogne from Nancy.

 In June 2022, Bassouamina signed for Ligue 2 side Pau.

+In July 2024, Bassouamina joined Clermont on a three-year contract.

+In July 2025, Bassouamina signed a two-year contract with Cypriot First Division side Pafos.

 International career

 Born in France, Bassouamina is of Congolese descent.
 He is a youth international for France.
 He was called up to represent the Congo national team for a set of friendlies in March 2022.
 He debuted with the Congo in a friendly 3–1 loss to Zambia on 25 March 2022.